Charter School Growth Fund (Charter Fund Inc)

 -

-Initial Contact: Complete brief online questionnaire with basic information about your organization at any time (rolling basis).
+Initial Contact: Complete brief online questionnaire with basic information about your organisation at any time (rolling basis).

 -

-Screening Call: CSGF team will contact qualified applicants to learn more about the organization.
+Screening Call: CSGF team will contact qualified applicants to learn more about the organisation.

 -